project-89/argOS/designDocsBackup/core/system-examples.md

-# TinySim System Examples and Categories
+# ArgOS System Examples and Categories

-While our system architecture document explains the theory, this guide provides concrete examples and a comprehensive listing of TinySim's systems.
+While our system architecture document explains the theory, this guide provides concrete examples and a comprehensive listing of ArgOS's systems.
 Understanding these systems and how they work together is crucial for building sophisticated simulations.

 ## Core Processing Systems

 These fundamental systems handle the basic operations that keep our simulation running.
-They're the workhorses of TinySim, processing the most frequently updated components.
+They're the workhorses of ArgOS, processing the most frequently updated components.

 ### MovementSystem